Mosstone/Tholos/README.md

         the binary is immutable, rather the thol jupyter notebook is able to concretize and execute logic placed into the notebook in the precise state that the original author created it.
-The recipients do not require any particular jupyter version, or to have jupyter at all, to execute the embedded jupyter binary so any notebooks embedded this way should be reproducable on any machine.
+The recipients do not require any particular jupyter version, or to have jupyter at all, to execute the embedded jupyter binary so any notebooks embedded this way should be reproducible on any machine.
 The thol jupyter runs entirely from stdin without touching memory.
 This is particularly valuable for julia workflows, where JIT can be fully leveraged